jaypipes/articles/openstack/placement-queens-update.md

 to a target compute host.

 The second reason we wanted to move the claiming of resources into the `nova-scheduler` was because of the Cells V2 design.
-Recall that the `Cells V2 architecture`_ is designed to remove the peculiarities and segregated API layers of the old Cells V1 codebase.
+Recall that the [`Cells V2 architecture`][cellsv2] is designed to remove the peculiarities and segregated API layers of the old Cells V1 codebase.
 Having a single API control plane in Cells V2 means simpler and thus easier to maintain code.

 However, one of the design tenets of the Cells V2 architecture is that once a launch (or move) instance request gets to the target cell, there is no "upcall"